primaTime/api-doc/resources/core/externalsystem.md

 		{
 			"type" : "String",
 			"name" : "integrationPlugin",
-			"description" : "The name of the third-party system integrated into primaERP.", "access" : "READ_WRITE"
+			"description" : "The name of the third-party system integrated into prima:Time.", "access" : "READ_WRITE"
 		},
 		{